MoSCoW prioritization webinar unanswered questions

 I think this is a very interesting figure to give to your clients because the general feeling from some research which you will find on the Internet is that in the region of 25% of features are not used at all and a further 25% are barely used.
 Irrespective of the exact figures this does show that when you are looking for contingency on a project – the scope is the best place to go as opposed to time, money or compromising on quality.

 What are your thoughts on using value to get to MoSCoW?
 For example, SAFe advocates WSJF (weighted, shortest, job first).
 Or Business Value Model?
 Or ROI?
-Should these "value" metrics be part of prioritisation?
+Should these “value” metrics be part of prioritization?

-I believe that this is a good idea although it is quite advanced and I would suggest to anyone that they learn to walk first before they run.
+I believe that this is a good idea although it is quite advanced.
+I would suggest to anyone that they learn to walk first before they run.
 Generally speaking return on investment (ROI) is a good indicator to value.
 Take care with concepts such as WSJF because they may not be appropriate in a project context whereas it is fine for BAU.

 What tools similar to Atlassian JIRA do you know which supports MoSCoW priorities handling out of the box?

 I hope the earlier answer addresses this one.